kerimlews/creativecomplete/src/content/projects/en/fitovision-gym-saas.md

 ---
-title: "How We Built an All-in-One Gym Platform That Replaced 7 Separate Tools"
+title: "How We Engineered Fitovision: The All-in-One Gym Platform That Killed 7 Separate Tools"
-subtitle: "Unifying membership, access control, and billing into one seamless system"
+subtitle: "From Cloud-Based Access Control to a Unified SaaS Empire—The Technical Blueprint"
-image: "/images/fitovision-project.jpg"
+image: "/images/fitovision-dashboard-hero.jpg"
 author: "kerim-alihodza"
-description: "Most gyms juggle multiple software tools.
-We built Fitovision to handle everything from door access to payments in one integrated platform."
+description: "We didn't just build another gym app.
+We architected a cloud-first command center that unifies door access, payments, and member management into one ruthless system.
+Here's the technical breakdown."
 category: "Mobile / Web / SEO / Marketing"
 url: https://fitovision.com/
 related_articles: ["paperpile-saas-scaling-case-study", "prepme-automation-saas"]